Philadelphia Underage DUI Attorney

 Singling out underage drivers for harsh treatment

 It is illegal to consume alcohol in Philadelphia if you are under 21 years of age.
 Merely possessing or transporting it can be enough to allow the state to take away driving privileges, even if no motor vehicle was involved.
 Underage DUI laws single out young drivers with penalties and standards that are much stricter and harsher than those imposed on adults.
-The team of skilled Philadelphia underage DUI defense attorneys at The Law Offices of Michael T. van der Veen do not take underage DUI charges lightly.
+The team of skilled Philadelphia underage DUI defense attorneys at van der Veen, O’Neill, Hartshorn, and Levin do not take underage DUI charges lightly.

 Mounting an aggressively relentless defense is essential to protect a young person from the punishment associated with an underage DUI charge in Pennsylvania.
 Drivers at least 18 at the time of the offense could receive mandatory jail sentences if convicted.